 In addition to helping to save animal lives, this shelter also offers many ways for the public to get involved in animal welfare.
-Founded in 1994, TMAS is funded by the City of Tuscaloosa, City of Northport, and the Tuscaloosa County Commission.
-It receives animals from both animal control and from private citizens.
+Founded in 1994, TMAS is funded by the City of Tuscaloosa, the City of Northport, and the Tuscaloosa County Commission.
+It receives animals from both animal control and private citizens.

 Volunteer at Tuscaloosa Metro Animal Shelter

 There are many ways to volunteer at the shelter; people are needed to cut grass, wash towels, walk dogs, and cuddle with cats, just to name a few.
 Simply fill out an application on the website’s volunteer page (https://www.metroanimalshelter.org/volunteer).
 You will need to attend a short orientation session and then you’re all set.
 Volunteers are needed every day except for Wednesdays and Sundays when the shelter is closed to the public.
 Volunteers must be 16 years or older, though younger people can volunteer at the shelter if accompanied by a parent.
 Whether you have an extra day during the week or a few hours on the weekend, there is a place for you as a volunteer!

 Foster or adopt a pet

 Looking to adopt a pet?
 The shelter can help in several ways.
 It provides spay and neuter certificates to help cover the cost of those procedures.
 One Saturday a month, TMAS takes a van loaded with dog and cat food to the parking lot of a local elementary school.
 For two hours, or until the food runs out, the public can get free food for their pets.
 School locations are updated on the website.